navajo3/awesomewmoorah/README.md

-# awesomewmoorah
+# AwesomeWM Configs

-my configs and more
+just my linux install configs and more

+mostly for my use when needed but feel free to take anything if u like..